serviejs/servie-vhost/README.md

 ])
 ```

-For projects whose host is in the URL, they can switch between `getHostFromHeader` and `getHostFromUrl`.
+For projects whose `host` is not in the header, they can switch between exported `getHostFromHeader` and `getHostFromUrl` functions, or define their own, as the third argument to `vhost(hostname, fn, getHost)`.

 ## TypeScript